-1) approve a not-to-exceed \$31,506,016 amended and restated loan agreement for a term of 57 years between the City and Sunnydale Block 3B Housing Partners, L.P. to construct Sunnydale Block 3B, a 90-unit affordable housing project;
+1) approve a not-to-exceed \$14,862,818 amended and restated loan agreement for a term of 57 years between the City and Sunnydale Block 3A Housing Partners, L.P.2 to construct Sunnydale Block 3A, an 80-unit affordable housing project;

-&lt;sup>3 The Developer established Sunnydale Block 3B Housing Partners, L.P., a separate entity, to develop Block 3B.
+2 The Developer established Sunnydale Block 3A Housing Partners, L.P., a separate entity, to develop Block 3A.

-- find that the loan agreement is consistent with the Mitigation Monitoring and reporting Program under the California Environmental Quality Act, as well as the City's General Plan and policy priorities in the Planning Code; - 3) authorize the Director of MOHCD to amend the Loan Agreement, provided amendments do not increase the obligations or liabilities to the City.
+- 2) approve a not-to-exceed \$12,409,247 amended and restated loan agreement for a term of 57 years between the City and Sunnydale Commercial LLC3 to construct the community-serving commercial project located on the ground floor of Block 3A; - 3) find that the loan agreement is consistent with the Mitigation Monitoring and reporting Program under the California Environmental Quality Act, as well as the City's General Plan and policy priorities in the Planning Code; and - 4) authorize the Director of MOHCD to amend the Loan Agreement, provided amendments do not increase the obligations or liabilities to the City.